 Our Mission

-Raise and apply funds for targeted programs and activities that advance the values, interests, and security of the Jewish Community and which create a more coordinated and interconnected set of Orange County stakeholders.
+The Rose Project raises and applies funds for targeted programs and activities that advance the values, interests, and security of the Jewish Community, fostering a more coordinated and interconnected set of Orange County stakeholders.

 Our Vision